mesh-dell/Chat-app/README.md

 # Chat-app
-Simple chat app in kotlin
+Simple chat app in kotlin using Firebase